 Veterans of the first war in Abkhazia and the 2008 armed conflict with Russia started to protest on Heroes' Square at the monument of heroes in late December.
 The demand was the improvement of social protection for veterans.
-The action had been ongoing for
+The action had been ongoing for over a week by the 3rd of January 2011 when police forces approached and tried to coerce the demonstrators sitting at the monument to leave the area.
+The detentions started after they refused to leave, answering that they were not intimidating anyone by demonstrating.72

-&lt;sup>69 Zaza Begasvhili is the member of the ruling party the United National Movement and the former chairman of the Tbilisi City Council.
+69 Zaza Begasvhili is the member of the ruling party the United National Movement and the former chairman of the Tbilisi City Council.